kashitamang/shell-game/README.md

 Todo:

--draw wireframe
+✅ draw wireframe
--lay out html document and add HTML elements: shells, buttons, text, divs, spans, and balls under each shell -style the css to reveal the ball under each shell using a 'reveal class' -add WIGGLES to ap.js
+✅lay out html document and add HTML elements: shells, buttons, text, divs, spans, and balls under each shell ✅style the css to reveal the ball under each shell using a 'reveal class' -add WIGGLES to app.js
 -validate and test
 -add extra styling